ljohnston/vim/README.md

 ### cVim

+NOTE: As described below, the .cvimrc file must be referenced as an absolute path.
+This is a pain in the ass if used on multiple computers iwith a different user account name (i.e. a different absolute path).
+One way to manage this is by updating the absolute path for non 'lance.johnston' accounts, and then doing the following to update from remote repository:

+    $ git stash
+    $ git pull
+    $ git stash pop

 cVim is a Vim extension for Google Chrome.
 It can support an external file for specifying configuration, much like a .vimrc file.
 Getting this to work, however, is a pain in the ass.